-Missing data: For all behavior endpoints, animals with missing due death after surgery will have their outcomes imputed with the worst rank score by animal model, sex and treatment arm.
+Missing data: For all endpoints, animals with missing data due death after surgery will have their outcomes imputed with the worst rank score and multiple imputation.
 Animals with missing endpoints due to other causes will be excluded.
+Worst score will be calculated considering different possible strata: (i) overall, (ii) animal model and sex and (iii) animal model, sex, study arm and clot size.
 Multiple imputation will be performed using multivariate imputation by chained equations (MICE) based on predictive-mean matching.
 The number of imputed datasets will be at least twenty.
-Predictors for multiple imputation will be treatment arm, animal model, sex, site, surgery weight, surgery animal age, for endpoints at day 2.
-Additionally, Day-2 MRI fraction lesion will also be considered as a predictor for multiple imputation for endpoints at day 30.
+Predictors for multiple imputation will be treatment arm, animal model, sex, site, surgery weight, surgery animal age, surgery suture length and surgery suture width for endpoints at day 2/3.
+Additionally, early MRI fraction lesion will also be considered as a predictor for multiple imputation for endpoints at day 30.
 The plausibility of imputed values will be inspected by density plots of imputed and observed values.
 The outlined statistical analysis will be performed for each imputed dataset and results will be pooled according to Rubin’s rules.
 Similar analyses will be performed for all imaging endpoints.

 All calculations will be performed using R, version 4.0 or higher.